vidister/gimp-web/content/news/2016-06-02 GIMP 2.9.4 Released/index.md

 ## Email plugin back from the dead

 The `File > Send by email…` dialog will open your default email client with an attached copy of your current image, to share your work-in-progress in a single click.
-This is available only on operating systems with `xdg-email` (likely GNU/Linux, BSD only).
+This is available only on operating systems with `xdg-email` (likely **GNU/Linux, BSD only**).

-The original implementation using `sendmail` is also available, yet since it requires a properly configured sendmail, which is not common on desktop machines, the explicit `--with-sendmail` option has to be set at build time to replace the `xdg-email` implementation.
+The original implementation using `sendmail` is also available.
+Yet since it requires a properly configured sendmail, which is not common on desktop machines, the explicit `--with-sendmail` option has to be set at build time to replace the `xdg-email` implementation.

 ## Debugging Facilities for Windows

-Windows builds can now generate backtrace logs upon a crash with Dr.MinGW's ExcHndl library, which must be available at build time.
-The logs will be available in `%APPDATA%\GIMP\2.9\CrashLog\`.
+**Windows** builds can now generate backtrace logs upon a crash with [Dr.MinGW's ExcHndl](https://github.com/jrfonseca/drmingw) library, which must be available at build time.
+The logs will be stored in `%APPDATA%\GIMP\2.9\CrashLog\`.

 ## Misc